Group Testing: An Information Theory Perspective: Adaptive testing with limited stages

 An interesting variation that potentially attains the benefits of both worlds is {\em two-stage testing}, in which a very limited amount of adaptivity is allowed; namely, one can only perform two stages of testing, in which the tests in the second stage can depend on the outcomes in the first stage.
 The binary splitting algorithm (Algorithm \ref{alg:bin}) described in Section \ref{sec:adaptive} does not fall into this category, and in fact uses $O(\log n)$ stages.

 A variety of algorithms and results have been proposed for the two-stage setting \cite{berger2002,damaschke2012randomized,deBonis2005optimal,macula1998two,mezard2011two}.
-Here we present a result of M{\'e}zard {\em et al.}~\cite{mezard2011two}, which improves on the earlier bounds of \cite{berger2002}.
-Note that here the notion of `rate' is defined (in the same way as Definition \ref{def:achievable}) with respect to the {\em average} number of tests for a random defective set; we refer to this as the {\em variable-$T$ setting}.
+Here we present a result of M{\'e}zard and Toninelli \cite{mezard2011two}, which improves on the earlier bounds of \cite{berger2002}.
+Note that here the notion of `rate' is defined with respect to the {\em average} number of tests for a random defective set (i.e., using $\frac{\log_2 \binom{n}{k}}{ \EE T }$ in \eqref{eq:rate} instead of $\frac{\log_2 \binom{n}{k}}{ T }$); we refer to this as the {\em variable-$T$ setting}.

 \begin{theorem} Consider the problem of two-stage group testing in the variable-$T$ setting with zero error.
 When $k = \Theta(n^{\alpha})$ for some $\alpha \in (0,1)$, the following rate is achievable: